 How To Get More Filters on Snapchat

 Snapchat has become much more than the simplistic instant photo-sharing app it once was.
-In addition to refining the already-groundbreaking service it offered—temporary photos and videos for sharing the world around you with your friends—Snapchat has built in some incredible visual technology that you should make sure you’re using to create the best Snap masterpieces for your friends and followers.
-In addition to classic filters that have been there since the beginning of the app, we all know the dog, Snapchat included geofilters (based on your location), context-based filters (like time or temperature), and AR, or augmented reality, filters (also called lenses).
-The lenses take the world around you and digitally enhance it, placing animated lifeforms and fun designs within your display.
+In addition to refining the already-groundbreaking service it offered—temporary photos and videos for sharing the world around you with your friends—Snapchat’s built-in some incredible visual technology into their service that you should make sure you’re using to create the best Snapsterpieces for your friends and followers.
+In addition to classic filters that have been there since the beginning of the app, Snapchat’s included geofilters (based on your location), context-based filters (like time or temperature), and AR, or augmented reality, filters (also called lenses) that take the world around you and digitally enhance them, placing animated lifeforms and fun designs within your display.

 If you’re a Snapchat regular, you might be familiar with a lot of the tweaks and tips in this guide.
-But for those new to Snapchat, it can be a difficult app to use.
-The mor advanced features come with a steep learning curve.
-Luckily, once you know what you’re doing inside the app, it’s easy to take advantage of their filters, features, Snap maps, and everything else the app offers.
-Until then, let’s take a look at how to use filters—and how to get even more filters than you can intitally see.
+But for those new to Snapchat, it can be a difficult app to use, with a steep learning curve for some of its more-advanced features.
+Luckily, one you know what you’re doing inside the app, it’s easy to take advantage of their filters, features, Snap maps, and everything else the app offers.
+Until then, let’s take a look at how to use filters—and how to get even more filters than what appears initially.
 Here we go.

 Inside settings, scroll down through the menu until you reach the “Additional Services” category.
 Tap “Manage Preferences” to open up your Snap preferences.
 There’s a bunch of stuff in here, but the option we want specifically right now is “Filters.”
 Make sure it’s enabled with a check next to it.
 If you do not see the option in here, it means your filters are enabled by default and cannot be disabled; Snapchat has been testing a fully-automated version of Snapchat where the filters are always enabled.
 While you’re here, consider turning on “Travel Mode” below it.
 It won’t have an impact on your filters, but it will save your phone some battery life and data usage by not loading snaps in the background while you’re on mobile data.
 It’s a good option to keep checked for regular Snapchat users.

-With Snapchat filters enabled, it’s time to learn exactly how to use filters effectively.
-With Snapchat, some filters are permanent.
-Others—specifically the geofilters which are based on your location and AR filters—will cycle and change based on what Snapchat’s offering at a specific time.
-You can cycle through filters by swiping left and right once you’ve taken an image or a video.
+With Snapchat filters enabled, it’s time to learn exactly how to use filters effectively in Snapchat.
+The app does a relatively terrible job of teaching you how to use filters, so let’s take a look at some tips.
+With Snapchat, some filters are permanent, while others—specifically geofilters based on your location and AR filters—will cycle and change based on what Snapchat’s offering at a specific time.
+You can cycle through filters by swiping left and right once you’ve taken an image for a video.
 Let’s take a look at each of these:

 - Overlay filters: For years, these overlay filters gave some contextual information for your snap based on your location and activity.
 While they’re still able to be activated, every overlay filter has been translated into a sticker for easier use.
 We’ll describe why in a moment, but first, a short description of each one.